citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 - _Status._ This CCIP's point in the CCIP workflow ([defined below](#ccip-workflow)).
 - _Created._ The ISO 8601 date when this CCIP was created.
 - _License._ The content license for the CCIP (see below for permitted licenses).
-- _Sign-off._ The list of relevant persons and their titles who have worked to ratify the CCIP.
-This field is not filled in entirely until ratification, but is incrementally filled in as the CCIP progresses through the ratification process.

 Additional CCIP fields, which are sometimes required, include: